DominikN/docs_new/docs/tutorials/howtostart/rosbot2r-quick-start.md

     The default password for user `husarion` is also `husarion`.

-## Connect ROSbot to your Wi-Fi network
+## Connecting ROSbot to your Wi-Fi network

 ROSbot 2R is using [netplan](https://netplan.io/) instead of GUI Wi-Fi manager.
-It allows you to have all physical network interfaces configured from a single file.
+It allows you to have all physical network interfaces configured from a single text file.

 To connect your ROSbot to a Wi-Fi network edit `/etc/netplan/01-network-manager-all.yaml` file, eg. with `nano`:

 ```bash title="husarion@rosbot2r:~$ ... "
 sudo nano /etc/netplan/01-network-manager-all.yaml